dfsnow/opentimes/site/content/about.md

 ### Goals

-The primary goal of OpenTimes is to enable research by providing easily accessible and free bulk travel data.
-The target audience is academics, urban planners, or really anyone who needs to quantify spatial access to resources (i.e. how many grocery stores someone can reach in an hour).
+The primary goal of OpenTimes is to enable research by providing easily accessible and free bulk travel time data _between Census geographies_.
+The target audience includes academics, urban planners, and anyone who needs to quantify spatial access to resources (e.g., how many parks someone can reach in an hour).

 The secondary goal of OpenTimes is to provide a free alternative to paid travel time/distance matrix products such as